Proteomics Resource Center

 Basic research within the Center is performed to further the development of methodologies for microanalytical techniques and biopolymer synthesis.
 The goal is to extend the limits of sensitivity and broaden the range of services provided to investigators.
 A short text describing the Proteomics Resource Center for e.g. grant applications is available here.

-The Proteomics Resource Center scientists.
-From left to right: Joe, Henrik, Sue, Henry and Milica.
+The Proteomics Resource Center.
+From left to right: Joe, Henry, Sue, Brian, Milica and Henrik.